 - Harris County procures a Developer(s);

 - Developer(s) procured by Harris County will:

-- Acquire land;
+- o Acquire land;

-- Design and develop the infrastructure;
+- o Design and develop the infrastructure;

-- Build the homes; and
+- o Build the homes; and

 - Market and sell the homes

 - Harris County develops Partnerships with other entities such as (but not limited to):

 - Public Housing Authorities

 - Units of Local Governments

 - Non-Profits Organizations

 - Partner(s) acquires land or provides land (already owned by Partner)

 - Partnership either procures a Developer or acts as a Developer

 - Developer will:

 - Design and develop the infrastructure;

-- Build the homes; and
+- o Build the homes; and

-- Market and sell the homes.
+- o Market and sell the homes.

-- Builder(s) leverage existing housing product; - Units must be able to pass TREC Inspection, HQS, Harris County Affordable Housing Site and Neighborhood Standards and Harris County Minimum Property Standards - Builder(s) to provide existing completed or soon to be completed homes.
+- Builder(s) leverage existing housing product; - Units must be able to pass TREC Inspection or Harris County Minimum Property Standards - Builder(s) to provide existing completed or soon to be completed homes.